Deep neural networks for solving large linear systems arising from high-dimensional problems: NN-based Method

-We remark that the proposed method is not limited to linear systems with tensor product structures.
-In Algorithm \ref{alg01} and \ref{alg02}, the matrix $\BA$ and its index function $\widehat{A}$ are general.
-We do not exploit any specialty of the matrix structure.
-This is essentially different from some existing methods for large-scale linear systems that rely on the matrix's special property.
+It is worth mentioning that the optimization \eqref{05} can also be solved by other mini-batch gradient-based optimizers (e.g., Adam \cite{Kingma2014}).
+The algorithms using these optimizers can be developed like Algorithm \ref{alg01}.
+Besides, we remark that the proposed method is not limited to linear systems with tensor product structures.
+In Algorithm \ref{alg01}, $\BA$ is a general sparse matrix.
+We do not require $\BA$ to have any more special structures (e.g., banded or Toeplitz matrices).
+This is essentially different from some existing methods for large-scale linear systems that rely on special properties of the matrix.